 |Sealed HEPA filter||24 – 60 months|

-Read Also: Easy DIY Carbon Filter for A Grow Room
+Read Also: Easy DIY Carbon Filter for A Grow Tent

 What are the factors affecting the lifespan of the carbon filters?

-Technically, the carbon filter will continue to deliver effective results until such time the filter media becomes full.
+The carbon filter will continue to deliver effective results until the filter media becomes full.
 There are various considerations affecting the longevity of the carbon filter.
-Certain factors may include the following but not limited to: the quality of carbon used, the level of humidity, the filtration demand, the nature of the cultivars, and many other contributing elements within your plantation area.
+Certain factors may include the following but not limited to; quality of carbon used, level of humidity, filtration demand, nature of the cultivars, and many other contributing elements within your plantation area.

-There are different types of carbon available in the market but not all of them are equally efficient for adsorption of contaminants.
+There are different types of carbon available in the market but not all are as efficient for adsorption of contaminants.
 In this project, the activated carbon is widely known to be the most effective for this job.

 The pelletized carbon comes denser and more uniform in shape.
-However, it is heavier and comes with lesser pores.
+Thus, it is heavier and comes with lesser pores.
 The granulated activated carbon, on the other hand, appears as a loose grain measuring up to 3mm in size.
-It is lighter in density hence it is more capable of covering more surface area per gram than the pelletized version.
+It is lighter in density.
+Hence, it is more capable of covering more surface area per gram than the pelletized version.

 Another important physical property to look out for is the actual density of the carbon.
 The idea here is that the lighter the density, the more pores it will have.
 Thus, the better is the capacity of the carbon to adsorb.

-The typical carbons available commercially have a density that ranges from 30 up to 60 grams per cubic centimeter.
-Denser carbon tends to have narrower pores which leave it with a lesser room to accommodate filtrates.
-The limitation in space makes it more prone to clogging that consequently diminishes the lifespan of the filter.
+The typical carbons available have a density that ranges from 30 to 60 grams per cubic centimeter.
+Denser carbon tends to have narrower pores.
+It leaves with a lesser room to accommodate filtrates.
+The limitation in space makes it more prone to clogging that diminishes the lifespan of the filter.

 Meanwhile, carbon with lighter density features wider pores.
-That being said, the structure is spacious enough for small and large particulates to get trapped inside the carbon.
+The structure is spacious enough for small and large particulates to get trapped inside the carbon.
 On that note, this is more ideal for filtration purposes.

-One drawback of activated carbon is its decreased efficiency to air purification when exposed to a highly humid environment.
-That is because the charcoal naturally has tendencies to draw in moisture.
-Given that scenario, the carbon’s pores are filled with more water instead of trapping the airborne contaminants and any untoward odor.
+One drawback of activated carbon is its decreased efficiency of air purification.
+When exposed to a very humid environment, it doesn’t purify the air well.
+That is because the charcoal has tendencies to draw in moisture.
+Given that scenario, the carbon’s pores are filled with more water.
+Instead of trapping the airborne contaminants and any untoward odor.

-In case your grow room has high humidity, then it may be best to acquire a dehumidifier to aid in controlling the excessive moisture in the atmosphere.
-In that way, the function of the activated carbon in terms of air decontamination and odor management is not disrupted.
+In case your grow room has high humidity, then it may be best to get a dehumidifier.
+This will help in controlling the excessive moisture in the atmosphere.
+In that way, the function of the activated carbon to air decontamination and odor management is not disrupted.

 The nature of the cultivars itself also helps to determine how often will you need to replace your carbon filter.
-Just like for instance, it is normal for aromatic plants to release more compounds into the air.
-As a result, the carbon filter is expected to get filled up easily and require more frequent changes.
+For instance, it is normal for aromatic plants to release more compounds into the air.
+As a result, the carbon filter is expected to get filled up fast and needs more frequent changes.

 How to prolong the lifespan of carbon filter?

-Considering that activated carbon is the main component responsible for the air purification, it is just ideal to use one with high-grade quality.
-The Australian certified virgin charcoal is popularly known in the grow room industry as one of the most sought after in terms of quality excellence and longevity.
+The activated carbon is the main component responsible for air purification.
+It would be ideal to use one with high-grade quality.
+The Australian certified virgin charcoal is popularly known in the grow room industry.
+It’s one of the most sought after when it comes to the quality of excellence and longevity.

-The pre-filter is an essential component that greatly helps to extend the lifespan of the carbon filter.
-Its primary function is to capture dust and other large particles so that it will no longer reach the carbon bed and cause premature clogging of the pores.
+The pre-filter is an essential component that helps to extend the lifespan of the carbon filter.
+Its primary function is to capture dust and other large particles.
+So that it will no longer reach the carbon bed and cause premature clogging of the pores.
 Depending on the environment, you may need to clean the pre-filter more often than the carbon filter.

 Apart from the carbon bed, it is also important to consider the material of the body or the skeletal structure itself of the device.

 Most often, the commercial carbon filters are made out of aluminum material.
-It is a popular choice mainly because it is lighter, has anti-corrosive properties, and much cheaper in cost.
-Durability-wise, however, it is not as strong as compared to other materials.
+It is a popular choice because it is lighter, has anti-corrosive properties, and much cheaper in cost.
+Durability-wise, but, it is not as strong as compared to other materials.

 A galvanized steel, on the other hand, is heavier and sturdier than aluminum.
-Hence, it is expected to keep the body of your carbon filter last longer.
+Hence, it’s expected to keep the body of your carbon filter last longer.
 The downside though for this material is its expensive price.

-As mentioned earlier, the ability of the activated charcoal to decontaminate and neutralize the air is minimized under a highly humid environment.
-Typically, carbons have a maximum threshold between 70% up to 80% relative humidity.
-Although, as much as possible, it is still best to try to maintain lower than the said limit to ensure optimum performance.
+The ability of the activated charcoal to decontaminate and neutralize the air gets minimized under a very humid environment.
+Carbons have the most threshold between 70% up to 80% relative humidity.
+Although, it is still best to try to maintain lower than the said limit to ensure the best performance.